Fangjun-Zhou/Fangjun-Zhou.github.io/_posts/Computer Graphics/2022-11-03-cloth-simulation.md

 ---
 layout: post
-title: Verlet Integration
+title: Sloth Simulation
 category: computer-graphics
 ---

+A few weeks ago, I developed a [2d rope simulation project](https://fangjun-zhou.github.io/Blog/scripts/cs559-assignment-2/homework2.html) for my CG assignment.

+However, I had some problems with my simulation at that time.
+For example, all the ropes seem too bouncy and that is not my expected behavior.
+Besides, the ropes sometimes become glitchy when the frame rate drops.

+This week, I decided to upgrade my cloth simulation project to 3D.
+At the same time, I want to see if I can solve those old problems.

+# Verlet Integration

-When doing research on the Verlet Integration method, I came up with several math topics I forgot.
+When researching the Verlet Integration method, I came up with several math topics I forgot.
 The article I read didn't explain everything well enough.
 So I decided to write this blog to explain how I understand this topic.

-[The article I read](https://owlree.blog/posts/simulating-a-rope.html) explained the flaw of Euler Method very well.
-Simply put, the error of Euler Method is $O(\Delta t)$.
+[The article I read](https://owlree.blog/posts/simulating-a-rope.html) explained the flaw of the Euler Method very well.
+Simply put, the error of the Euler Method is $O(\Delta t)$.
 With Verlet Integration, we can shrink the error to $O(\Delta t ^ 3)$.

-# Taylor Expansion of Position on Time
+## Taylor Expansion of Position on Time

-To start with, basic function describing a moving object with acceleration is provided.
+To start with, a basic function describing a moving object with acceleration is provided.

 Let $f(x)$ be the position of the object at time $x$